Kyushik/DRL/README.md

 - Actions: left slow, left fast, Stay, right slow, right fast (5 actions)

-- If agent hit the ball, get +0.5 reward

 - If ball breaks one block, get +1 reward

 - If ball get to the ground, get -1 reward

-- If agent breaks all of the blocks get +10 points!!
+- If agent breaks all of the blocks get +11 points!! (total 60 points)

   ​